Joint ergodicity for commuting transformations and applications to polynomial sequences: Proof of Theorems and - Proof of the degree lowering property

 where the limit $\lim_{K\to\infty}$ exists for all $\uh,\uh'\in \N^{s-1}$ by property~\eqref{i:conv2} of Section~\ref{SS:Nk'}, the definition of the functions $f_{j,\uh,\uh'}$ in \eqref{E:fihh'}, and the choice of $\CF$.
 Since ${\bf 1}_{\Lambda}(\uh,\uh')\leq {\bf 1}_\Lambda(\uh)$ and $\Lambda$ has positive lower density, we deduce that for $\mu$-a.e. $x\in A$, we have

-Using property~\eqref{i:conv2} of Section~\ref{SS:Nk'} (indirectly we use property $(P_{m-1})$ here) we get that for $\mu$-a.e. $x\in A$, the limits $\lim_{K\to\infty}$ below exist for all $\uh,\uh'\in \N^{s-1}$ and the following holds\footnote{The existence of the limits $\lim_{K\to\infty}$ is also crucial here, we would run into trouble if we had $\limsup_{K\to\infty}$ before since on the next step we could only apply the result about characteristic factors on some fixed well chosen subsequence of $L_K$.}
+Using property~\eqref{i:conv2} of Section~\ref{SS:Nk'} (indirectly we use property $(P_{m-1})$ here) we get that for $\mu$-a.e. $x\in A$, the limits $\lim_{K\to\infty}$ below exist for all $\uh,\uh'\in \N^{s-1}$ and the following limit is positive\footnote{The existence of the limits $\lim_{K\to\infty}$ is also crucial here, we would run into trouble if we had $\limsup_{K\to\infty}$ before since on the next step we could only apply the result about characteristic factors on some fixed well chosen subsequence of $L_K$.}